151 Darley Road, Manly

 The campus is a five-minute walk to famous Manly beach and Manly's CBD, well known for its shopping precinct, cafés, restaurants and beachside lifestyle.
 A few minutes’ walk in the other direction will lead you to the foreshores of the harbour.
 There are harbour side bush walks to explore, extending more than 50 kilometres north and south.
 ICMS is also close enough to Sydney city – 17 minutes by fast ferry from Manly ferry wharf.

 You have access to facilities on campus include computer laboratories, tennis and basketball courts, café, bar and restaurant.
 Free wireless internet is available throughout the buildings of the campus.

 Getting to ICMS Northern Beaches campus in Manly

 The Northern Beaches Campus is in one of Sydney’s favourite beachside suburbs so there are plenty of ways to travel in, out and around Manly.
 Regular transport services to the campus are available via Sydney ferries, buses and taxis.

-On Foot: Campus is a 5 – 10 minute short stroll from the Manly CBD.
+On Foot: Campus is a 5 – 10 minute short stroll from the Manly Village CBD.

 By Bus: ICMS runs a free regular shuttle bus service during teaching weeks for ICMS students from the main Manly precinct up to the campus.
 Sydney buses operate regularly around Manly.

-By Car: Capital free parking is available on campus for our ICMS students and visitors.
+By Car: Free parking is available on campus for our ICMS students and visitors.